July 6, 2026 · 5-minute read

 Why MPS

 Our hotel audits are conducted by Certibiocide-certified technicians, in discreet civilian dress, in an unmarked vehicle.
 No resident guest ever sees a pest control team in uniform.
-The signed digital report is delivered quickly and is admissible for Forbes Travel Guide, Leading Hotels of the World, Relais & Châteaux audits and for Monegasque and French safety commissions.
+The signed digital report is delivered quickly and is admissible for the international hotel rankings, the independent luxury hotel alliances, the high-end hotel groups audits and for Monegasque and French safety commissions.

 Contractual NDA is systematic.
 No establishment name appears in our external communications — that is a signature of our palace clientele.